 Overview of the New England Electric Power System

 New England’s electric power grid has been planned and operated as a unified system of its participating transmission owners and market participants.
 The New England system integrates resources with the transmission system to serve all regional load regardless of state boundaries.
 Most of the transmission lines are relatively short and networked as a grid.
-Therefore, the electrical performance in one part of the system affects all areas of the system. shows key facts about the New England regional electric power system.
+Therefore, the electrical performance in one part of the system affects all areas of the system.
+Figure 2-1 shows key facts about the New England regional electric power system.